ubports/docs.ubports.com/userguide/dailyuse/anbox.rst

 Android apps
 ========================

-`Anbox <https://anbox.io>`_ is a minimal Android container and compatibility layer to run Android apps on GNU/Linux operating systems such as Ubuntu Touch.
+`Anbox <https://anbox.io>`_ is a minimal Android container and compatibility layer to run Android apps on GNU/Linux operating systems such as Ubuntu Touch. **Anbox has been depreceated in favour of Waydroid.**

 .. note::
     "Computer" refers to another device you connect your Ubuntu Touch device to (via USB here).